amitjohney/sylvatest/README.md

 sudo usermod -aG docker $USER
 ```

-Then you may adapt your environment values (in `environment-values/kubeadm-capd/values.yaml`)
+Then you may adapt your environment values in `environment-values/kubeadm-capd/values.yaml` (using kubeadm) or
+`environment-values/rke2-capd/values.yaml` (using cluster-api-rke2 bootstrap provider).

 For capd deployment, you have to:

 - provide the proxy address if you are using one: